 Dr. Sabrina Spatari Recently Awarded Two USDA Grants for LCA Research on Biofuels

-February 4, 2013 — Dr. Sabrina Spatari, an Assistant Professor in the Civil, Architectural, and Environmental Engineering Department at Drexel University is a member of two separate research teams who were recently awarded USDA funding for projects involving the production of biofuels.
-Dr. Spatari’s role in both research efforts is to perform Life Cycle Assessment (LCA) on the production of biofuels generated from the following feedstocks: switchgrass, equine waste, woody biomass/forestry residue, and energy sorghum.
+Dr. Sabrina Spatari, an assistant professor in the Civil, Architectural, and Environmental Engineering Department at Drexel University is a member of two separate research teams who were recently awarded USDA funding for projects involving the production of biofuels.
+Spatari’s role in both research efforts is to perform Life Cycle Assessment (LCA) on the production of biofuels generated from the following feedstocks: switchgrass, equine waste, woody biomass/forestry residue and energy sorghum.
 Life cycle analysis is an analytical tool or method used to systemically capture environmental impacts as well as potential human health risks.
-Dr. Spatari’s research using LCA is an important component for these research teams to determine the feasibility and effectiveness of biomass development using these previously mentioned feedstocks.
+Spatari’s research using LCA is an important component for these research teams to determine the feasibility and effectiveness of biomass development using these previously mentioned feedstocks.